JMogollon13/JMogollon13/README.md

 - 🌱 I’m currently learning C++, HTML, and Python
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me jorge.mogollon013@gmail.com
+- I attend Iowa State University as a Computer Science Major will Graduate Spring 2025
+-

 <!---
 JMogollon13/JMogollon13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.